redbadger/crux/README.md

 > [!NOTE]
 > Crux is pre 1.0 and under active development.
 It is production-ready, but
-> occasional breaking changes to the API can be epxected.
+> occasional breaking changes to the API can be expected.
 We do our best to
 > limit the extent of these and provide a smooth, gradual migration path

 ## Architectural Overview